Helping millions of people navigate the world of technology.

 Change Default Outlook Profile

-It’s possible that some of the Outlook app data on your PC is corrupt.
-To resolve that, you can try removing Outlook’s app data folder from your PC and opening Outlook again.
+If nothing else works, it’s likely that some of the Outlook app data on your PC is corrupt.
+To resolve that, remove Outlook’s app data folder from your PC and open Outlook again.
 Here’s how.

 Step 1: Press the Windows key + R to launch the Run dialog box, type the following path in the text box, and press Enter.